Tiny-Assets/tinyaway-mern-clone/README.md

 ## General
 - Framework / Stack: MERN
 - Node Version 20.13.1
-- Packages Used: nodemon, dotenv, express, mongoose, react-router-dom,
+- Packages Used: nodemon, dotenv, express, mongoose, react-router-dom, material-symbols@latest,
 - If npm start does not work for Frontend, try running the following: npm update